-Children are registered directly at the school site.
-If you are registering more than one child, it is necessary to provide each school site all of the documents required for registration.
+If you are registering children at more than one RUSD school, it is necessary to provide each school site all of the documents required for registration.
 Questions or concerns may be directed to the school principal at each school.
 In the summer, you should contact the District Superintendent's Office.

 - Current health requirements (immunization and medical/dental forms)